 If you are able to, try and secure music promotion internships with event management companies.
 This will also help you gain experience, and can also lead to a paid job.

 The best way to become a music promoter is to start organizing your own events.
 Scout your local area for up-and-coming bands.
 You could go to venues like cafes and bars and see if they are interested in live events.
+Make sure you announce yourself locally – if someone is searching for music promoters near me, you want to make sure you’re on that list.

 Look into equipment hire and other aspects of events like security.
 You might not break even the first couple of times.
 But if you’re successful, you’ll be working as a paid music promoter in no time.